 - Custodial risks, including theft and loss of private keys, are flagged by 75% of institutional investors as a top concern.

-- Regulatory risks are ranked as the top three concerns by 68% of institutions, especially in emerging markets.
+- Regulatory risks are ranked among the top three concerns by 68% of institutions, especially in emerging markets.

 - Counterparty risks associated with centralized exchanges have caused 42% of institutions to limit exposure to tier-2 and tier-3 exchanges.